allaway/robert-blog/content/post/2025-12-23-kexp-now-playing-display.en.md

 Each KEXP show has its own personality, so I wanted the display to reflect that.
 I created custom color palettes for each show, trying to match the vibe of each one.
 "Early" gets soft pastels.
 "Drive Time" gets traffic light colors.
 "Audioasis" gets moody PNW winter colors.

 I spent way too much time tweaking hex codes and testing them on the actual LED matrix, because colors that look good on a computer screen don't always translate well to LEDs.
 The result is a display that changes character throughout the day as different shows come on.
 When "The Morning Show" starts, the whole thing shifts to oranges and golds.
 When "Astral Plane" comes on late at night, it's all purples and cyans.
+[Check out the current color profiles](https://github.com/allaway/live-on-kexp/?tab=readme-ov-file#color-schemes) (and feel free to suggest better ones).

 ## Things I'd Like to Improve